Serving youth with lived experience in foster care in their pursuit of a college or vocational degree

 But more than 80% of ISF students will earn a degree.

-At the International Student Foundation (ISF), we are changing the narrative for aged-out foster care students in three ways:
+At ISF, we are changing the narrative for foster youth in three ways:

 Isaiah+grad.jpg